DevNetoSantos/scholl-platform/README.md

-# backend basic CRUD
+# Backend basic CRUD

-# About Project
+# About project

 This is a Backend application, built for study purposes.